vimpostor/quickcurver/doc/NETWORK.md

 ## Introduction

-Quick Curver uses TCP to communicate with different instances.
-In particular, Quick Curver does not differentiate between reliable and unreliable data, but it is expected that every data is exchanged on a reliable base.
-Instead of relying on the speed of UDP, Quick Curver uses reliable communication to minimize the amount of data having to be transferred, such that there is not even a need for a fast transport protocol.
+Quick Curver uses TCP and UDP to communicate with different instances.
+TCP is used for most packet types, but UDP is used for the broadcasting of Curver data due to performance reasons.

 ## Conventions and Definitions